-If you would like to make a donation to the Fund, you may donate all or a portion of your Section at www.in.gov/dnr/fishwild/ Indianapolis, IN 46204.
-You can learn more about Indiana's Nongame Wildlife Diversity Nongame Wildlife Fund, Division of Fish and Wildlife, W-273, 402 West Washington St., form to the right and mail it with a check or money order made payable to the Fund to: tax refund on line 18 of the IT-40.
+Section at www.in.gov/dnr/fishwild/ Nongame Wildlife Fund, Division of Fish and Wildlife, W-273, 402 West Washington St. form to the right and mail it with a check or money order made payable to the Fund to: If you would like to make a donation to the Fund, you may donate all or a portion of your Indianapolis, IN 46204.
+You can learn more about Indiana's Nongame Wildlife Diversity tax refund on line 17 of the IT-40.
 To make a direct donation, you can also complete the